 Kymograph generation

-Open the time lapse movie and the corresponding MT field image and synchronize these two windows.
+Open the time lapse movie and the corresponding MT field image and synchronize these two windows by choosing the following option: “analyze>tools>synchronize windows”.

 Highlight one MT using “Segmented Line” option and use the tab “Analyze>Multi Kymograph” to obtain a kymograph.